 The most efficient strategy to adopt for any exercise is a gradual build -up over several weeks.
 All the body systems need to be brought to a state of fitness gradually, not just the muscles.
 There is no need to increase protein intake to build muscle, most of the protein that you eat will simply be destroyed, putting an extra load on the kidneys.

-Keep three meals a day based on wholemeal or whole grain starch and fruit (without added sugar) and vegetables (without too much added fats) and a single portion rich in protein with one meal a day.
+Keep to a breakfast of starch and fruit (without added sugar) and a lunch of starch and vegetables (without too much added fats) and a single protein meal a day.

 If you find your appetite increasing with the extra exercise, add to the starch in your meals, not the protein and not extra fat.
-If you are to engage in prolonged heavy exercise, such as hard manual labour for more than 8 hours each day, you may even require four large starch based meals a day.
+If you are to engage in prolonged heavy exercise, such as hard manual labour for more than 8 hours each day, you may even require three starch based meals a day plus the one protein meal.
 But do resist the temptation to cover the starch with fat or sugar.